Mota Gharbi: Dams

 A dam was built in Mota Gharbi to store rainwater.
 Dam repair work has been done by the Mota Gharbi Welfare Association.
 According to the government, the dam is in a state of disrepair.

 Graveyards

 Several historic qabristans (graveyards) are present in Mota Gharbi.
 The qabristan in use now has graves more than a hundred years old.
 The planting of trees in the Qabristan started by Mr. Ismail Butt and the surrounding barbed wire was also laid with his efforts to increase the number of trees.
 Later, due to construction of the wall around the cemetery was further improved.
 From the beginning, people used to plant trees in the cemetery on their own, but after the establishment of the Mota Gharbi Welfare Association, the cleaning of the cemetery and growing new plants became systematic.

+A few individuals, lacking an understanding of the importance of trees, often look for opportunities to cut and sell them under the pretext of a shortage of funds.